Verdalsøra

-Verdalsøra is a town in the municipality of Verdal in Trøndelag county, Norway.
+Verdalsøra or Verdal is a town in Verdal Municipality in Trøndelag county, Norway.
 The town is the administrative center of the municipality.
 It is located along the Trondheimsfjord at the mouth of the river Verdalselva.
 The village of Vinne lies 4 km to the southeast, Trones lies about 5 km to the north, the villages of Forbregd/Lein lie about 4 km to the northeast (along the lake Leksdalsvatnet), and the village of Stiklestad lies about 3 km to the east.
-In 1998, the municipal council of Verdal voted to grant the urban area of Verdalsøra town status under the laws of Norway.
+In 1998, the municipal council of Verdal Municipality voted to grant the urban area of Verdalsøra town status under the laws of Norway.